bytebang/ecolight/README.md

 # ecolight

-The objective of _ecolight_ is to reduce energy consumption of buildings by creating an engaging contest-like setup that encourages individuals to maintain room temperatures within a specified range.Beside this, it is possible to use the sensors in a [home-automation system](https://www.home-assistant.io/) to visualize the temperatures in your building
+The objective of _ecolight_ is to reduce energy consumption of buildings by creating an engaging contest-like setup that encourages individuals to maintain room temperatures within a specified range.
+Beside this, it is possible to use the sensors in a [home-automation system](https://www.home-assistant.io/) to visualize the temperatures in your building

 ## usage